Direct Mail Tracking & Measuring

-This technique can be used for businesses of all size.
-If your business has a brick and mortar store, you can collect the coupons.
-We've seen well-established businesses like Tanger Outlets, use this technique time after time again.
+This technique can be used for businesses of all sizes.
+If your business has a brick-and-mortar store, you can collect the coupons.
+We’ve seen well-established businesses like Tanger Outlets use this technique time after time again.
 Tanger includes physical coupons consumers have to bring in to receive their discount.
-They even include where zipcodes in their coupons to see exactly where the consumer is coming from.
+They even include zip codes in their coupons to see exactly where the consumer is coming from.

-Tanger Outlets has a more advanced strategy to using coupon codes in their direct mail projects but it can be as simple as telling your consumers to mention they saw your ad in their mailbox.
-Just remember, to track down each time the coupon code was used.
+Tanger Outlets has a more advanced strategy for using coupon codes in their direct mail projects, but it can be as simple as telling your consumers to mention they saw your ad in their mailbox.
+Just remember to track down each time the coupon code was used.

 Using QR codes is an excellent way to track your direct mail piece.
 We’ve seen the uprise of them on printed pieces as more and more clients want more precise analytics.
 QR codes bridge the gap between ambiguity and measurable results in your direct mail campaign.

-Putting a QR code on your piece directing them to your normal website is the quickest way of tracking your results.
-If you're going to do this, be absolutely sure to use UTM parameters in the QR code.
+Putting a QR code on your piece to direct people to your website is the quickest way of tracking your results.
+If you’re going to do this, be absolutely sure to use UTM parameters in the QR code.
 The UTM parameters are the key to making sure people are scanning the code.

 The phone number should be a toll-free number specific to that campaign so you can track each campaign.

 You can have these calls directed to your office phone line without having to get another phone.
-We recommend to anybody that is going the trackable phone number route to try to get a phone number with the same area code as your business.
+We recommend to anyone going the trackable phone number route to try to get a phone number with the same area code as your business.

 Measuring Direct Mail Campaigns

-Once you thought through the actual direct mail tracking part of your campaign, it is time to learn the key performance indicators (KPIs).
-These KPIs will help you fully understand what worked or didn't work with your campaign.
+Once you have thought through the direct mail tracking part of your campaign, it is time to learn the key performance indicators (KPIs).
+These KPIs will help you fully understand what worked or what didn’t work with your campaign.

-The response rate is the percentage who responded to one of the tracking methods we have suggested.
+The response rate is the percentage of those who responded to one of the tracking methods we have suggested.